RESOStandards/transport/data-dictionary.md

 #### Collection

-**Note**: *Collections are not yet supported in the Data Dictionary or Web API Specifications for types other than Edm.EnumType.
-Collections in the Data Dictionary mean expanded resources, which will not be tested until the $expand Endorsement has been created.*
+Collection data types are used in two cases:
+* Collections of enumerations (either Edm.EnumType or Edm.String)
+* Expansions where the expanded item has a one-to-many relationship (e.g. Media)

 Collection data types are used in the Data Dictionary to indicate *possible expansions*, which use the OData [Edm.Collection type](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752651) to present a collection of instances of a given type, such as Media items related to a Property record.

-RESO will not be certifying this data type for related Data Dictionary Resources and until the Expand Endorsement has been created.
-Vendors MAY use OData $expand functionality on their servers as long as server metadata pass OData validation.

-Standard Relationships have been provided in the adopted [Data Dictionary spreadsheet](https://docs.google.com/spreadsheets/d/1SZ0b6T4_lz6ti6qB2Je7NSz_9iNOaV_v9dbfhPwWgXA/edit#gid=266511010) to and [reference metadata](https://github.com/RESOStandards/web-api-commander/blob/58485cc04f24e464c6c1313d25428d43835d7668/src/main/resources/DDv1.7-StandardAndDisplayNames-20200922210930847.edmx) to guide vendors in the meantime.
-It's also worth noting that If a property definition for a Collection is nullable, it means that collection members are nullable.
-If there are no items in a given collection, the field would return an empty collection, but the field itself may not be null (by the OData specification).
+StandardName items for expanded fields have been provided in the adopted [Data Dictionary spreadsheet](https://docs.google.com/spreadsheets/d/1eOB4Nv3wrAayB1av7n2AWPBRWDeB-UkiDa8h8cdsIEI/edit#gid=94181491) to and [reference metadata](https://github.com/RESOStandards/web-api-commander/blob/f04341f3571e3df9b9d6ee42ad8f2b154cc9ecff/src/main/resources/RESODataDictionary-2.0.xml) to guide vendors in the meantime.
+It's also worth noting that collection items are not nullable in the normal OData sense, rather if there are no values present in the collection the response should be the empty list `[]` (by the OData specification).

 #### Date

 Date data types use the OData [Edm.Date](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752636) data type.
 Dates are expected to be in the format "yyyy-mm-dd" and should not include time zone offsets.
-For dates with time zone support, see [Timestamp](https://docs.google.com/document/d/15DFf9kDX_mlGCJVOch2fztl8W5h-yd18N0_03Sb4HwM/edit#heading=h.hhsogyonctqf).
+For dates with time zone support, see [Timestamp](./data-dictionary.md#timestamp).

 **Sample Test**